 How to make ladybug painted rocks

-I’ll tell you how to make them in the video at the bottom, near the printable instructions.
+I’ll show you how to make them in the video within this post.

 Things you will need: